SIRTX VM

 REG: General register syntax

 Most cases where a register is given, both a logical and a physical register name can be used.
-Unless automapping is active, physical names can often only used if they are currently mapped to a logical register.
+Unless automapping is active, physical names can often only be used if they are currently mapped to a logical register.
 See map.
+In directives that accept register lists one can also use r*, and user*.

 ID: Identifier